panpuchkov/pyoocalc/README.rst

 There is a number of python libraries for dealing with Libre/OpenOffice via API (UNO).
 As for me, one of the most interesting projects is pyoo.
 It supports a lot of feature from open/save documents up to cell merging and working with charts and diagrams.
-But none of them doesn't implements number of functions wich I need.
+But none of them don't implements number of functions wich I need.

 I have to generate different documents for number of projects such as